QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Conclusion Future Work

+In this paper we present QuiLL, the first evaluation framework specifically designed to benchmark LLMs for software vulnerability detection and reasoning in the \textit{wild}.
+QuiLL provides three key advantages over prior LLM evaluation frameworks: (1) integration of real-world vulnerability–patch knowledge through retrieval-augmented context, (2) systematic evaluation of structured prompting strategies under both zero-shot and few-shot settings, and (3) a holistic scoring metric that jointly evaluates prediction correctness and reasoning quality.

+To showcase the strengths of our framework, we evaluate a set of prominent LLMs, including GPT-4, Gemini-1.5-flash, Qwen2.5-Coder, Phi-4 and LLaMA-3 on a well-known dataset of real-world vulnerabilities.
+Our results confirm and expand on several insights in the research literature and highlight the effectiveness of our framework in capturing the unique nuances and complexities of vulnerability detection in the wild.
+These particularly include the role of different prompting strategies, knowledge augmentation, and the need for diverse training data.

-However, our results show several limitations of LLMs performance across range of CVEs, indicating that current LLMs does not exhibit power yet to generalize well across wide range of software vulnerabilities.
-This highlights the gap between model capability and requirement of further advancement to meet the criteria of robust real-world LLMs.
-In future work, we aim to extend Real-VulLLM with agentic AI workflows capable of collecting contextual information from multiple sources.
-This will help in the task of adaptive and robust vulnerability detection and reasoning pipelines, moving closer to practical integration of LLMs into software security workflows.
+However, our results also confirm marked limitations of LLMs in real-world settings.
+Results across a range of CVEs indicate that LLMs currently do not exhibit the accuracy and reasoning capability to generalize well across a wide range of software vulnerabilities.
+This wide gap between model capability and real-world requirements indicates considerable opporunities for the research community.

+In future work, we aim to extend QuiLL with agentic AI workflows capable of collecting contextual information from multiple sources.
+This will aid in developing adaptive and robust vulnerability detection and reasoning pipelines, moving closer to practical integration of LLMs into software security workflows.